22 Blogging Tips to Make You a Better Blogger

-Pictures help you r post to stand out when shared on social media channels.
+Pictures help your post to stand out when shared on social media channels.
 People like images, they are easy to consume.
 Do not use unrelated images about happy people with laptops.
 There has to be a connection between the post and the image.
 If the connection is not clear, make it clear with the caption.

-This image will make people more interested in the event than just talking about content marketing, conversion optimization and traffic generation.
+This image will make people more interested in the event than just talking about content marketing, conversion optimization, and traffic generation.

 Let your reader feel empowered, happy, smart!
-I suggest you go with the positive emotions but you can get results with FUD (fear, uncertainty and doubt).
+I suggest you go with the positive emotions, but you can get results with FUD (fear, uncertainty, and doubt).
 Let them understand that you understand and they will love you.

 14. Show yourself

 Identify who you are and what you do.
 Make your blog template display short info about the author.
 People want tho know who’s behind the post and this will help you to identify yourself as their peer.
-As one of my friend said I don’t care what they print about me as long as the name and the image are correct.
+As one of my friends said I don’t care what they print about me as long as the name and the image are correct.
 Admittedly, the dog ate the “author section” of this blog.

 15. Link to sources

 Link to sources.
 Where did you get that image, who else is writing about this, have you covered this topic before.
 For example the original of this post was written by Annes Org for our Estonian blog.
 We use creative commons images in most of our posts and link to the source.
-This way you will get more credible and your readers will get an alternative view.
+This way you will get more credible, and your readers will get an alternative view.
 And don’t worry about linking out as Outbound Links are Gold.

 16. Be consistent

 You can write once every week or twice a month but keep that schedule.
 I believe that to achieve real results you need to blog several times per week but consistency is important.
 Your readers will get used to the regular posting cycle.
-If you leave big gaps in your blogging activity readers will leave and they seldom come back.
-If you are not one man band then ask your colleagues to write, too.
+If you leave big gaps in your blogging activity readers will leave, and they seldom come back.
+If you are not one man band, then ask your colleagues to write, too.
 It helps even if it’s once or twice per month.

 17. Optimize for search engines